Rishabh-zhcet/1-Bit-Full-Adder/README.md

 <b>Table:2 Truth Table of 1-Bit Half Adder</b></br>
 </p>
 <b>•Output Expressions for the 1- Bit Half Adder</b></br>
-The output expressions for the 1- bit half adder is given by,

  <p align="center">
 Sum=A ⊗ B   ........................
 (1)